RoBOPPics/BB/_pages/app-man-connect.md

 The name and Key of your BallBOPPer are packaged with your BallBOPPer.

-After you enter this information once, it will be remembered by the App.
-The only time you will need to reenter it is when you change phones, or reinstall the App.
+After you enter your Player Name, Password, BallBOPPer Name and Key, it will be remembered by the App.
+The only time you will ever need to reenter it again is when you change phones, or reinstall the App.

   <nav class="pagination">
       <a href="/BallBOPPer/appmanintro/" class="pagination--pager" title="Introduction">Previous</a>